bryanwweber/orbital-mechanics-notes/time-since-periapsis-and-keplers-equation/universal-lagrange-coefficients-example.md

 ## Solution

 In this problem, our objective is to calculate $\chi$ so that we can calculate the universal Lagrange coefficients and determine the vectors at the later time.
-We will find $\chi$ by solving the universal Kepler's equation, Eq. {eq}`eq:universal-keplers-equation`, repeated here for reference:
+We will find $\chi$ by solving the universal Kepler's equation, @eq:universal-keplers-equation, repeated here for reference:

 :::{math}
 f(\chi) = 0 = \frac{r_0 v_{r,0}}{\sqrt{\mu}}\chi^2 C\left(\alpha\chi^2\right) + \left(1 - \alpha r_0\right) \chi^3 S\left(\alpha\chi^2\right) + r_0 \chi - \sqrt{\mu}\left(t - t_0\right)